Are Exact Match Domains Still Worth Buying for SEO?

 What's actually happening:

 Safe to ignore.
-Delete it and invest that energy into improving your existing site's content, getting more reviews, or building backlinks — all of which will actually move the needle.
+Delete it and invest that energy into improving your existing site's content, getting more reviews, or building backlinks.
+All of which will actually help you.

 Invest in Your Brand,